 desired craniotomy is not large and the anatomical nature of the region makes such incision the optimum.
 Linear incision has been tested also for the frontal region especially the forehead [2].
 In this study by Anegawa., et al. the conclusion was linear is better than bicoronal [2].
 Their comment was the linear is safe, efficient with less complications and best in the aesthetic result which is very important consideration during the surgery in the forehead.
 Other particular advantage for the usage of linear incision is mentioned in application of a Magnetically Coupled Bone-Anchored Hearing Implant [3].
 The study is conducted by Barry., et al. with the benefits mentioned in such situation were the small incision, less hair removal and less pain [3].
 Abiodun., et al. in their article showed that linear incision is used in (24.5%) patients in comparison to the famous question mark type in (26.4%) patients, and consider linear incision as the second most commonly used [4].
 Such study show a growing interest for the use of linear incision in cranial surgery recently especially after the advantages reported about the linear incision one of the famous neurosurgeon named Aaron cohen-gadol talked about the utility of the linear incision and its benefits highlighting the flexibility and the extendibility of linear incision for any possible further surgeries such as recurrence [5].
 Also he mentioned the good healing outcome and the cosmetically acceptable result of the linear incisions.

-In retrospective clinical study about the Effects of Linear Scalp Incisions on Intraoperative and Postoperative Morbidity which aimed on patients’ surgical comfort and wound healing when linear incision is utilized, and the conclusion was linear incision in the supratentorial superficial lesion with size (≤5 cm) can be used instead of other incisions [6].
+In a retrospective clinical study about the Effects of Linear Scalp Incisions on Intraoperative and Postoperative Morbidity which aimed on patients’ surgical comfort and wound healing when linear incision is utilized, and the conclusion was linear incision in the supratentorial superficial lesion with size (≤5 cm) can be used instead of other incisions [6].

 Disadvantages of linear incision have been also mentioned in the literature; one of the mentioned in the literature is that linear incision has large bad scar [7].